Greater Moldova: Interwar integration

-Moldavian regionalism, which aimed to bridge the gap between the former principality and its Bessarabian province while also remaining compatible with Greater Romania, was embraced in the 1930s by the editors of Cuget Moldovenesc.
+In late 1929, the National Peasants' Party and its Maniu cabinet imposed some concessions to regional identities, instituting regional directorates for the various historical provinces.
+This decision was criticized by Iorga, partly because it distinguished between Moldavia and Bessarabia, preserving the latter only through the "criminal folly of some madmen."
+The move also caused indignation on other circles, mainly because it tied Putna to the Wallachian directorate, while also extending the Bukovina directorate deeper into Moldavia (it had annexed Baia and Dorohoi).
+An all-Moldavian regionalism, which aimed to bridge the gap between the former principality and its Bessarabian province while also remaining compatible with Greater Romania, was embraced in the 1930s by the editors of Cuget Moldovenesc.
 This monthly journal, published from Bălți and later from Iași, had lasting polemics with the Bessarabian autonomists at Viața Basarabiei.
 The model was also followed in sports, with the Romanian Football Federation annexing the regional teams of Bessarabia to Moldavia in 1929.
+Ten years later, Vladimir Cavarnali was editing a magazine called Moldavia from Bolgrad in the Budjak.
 By then, Iași-based satirist Păstorel Teodoreanu had poked fun at the previous generations of Moldavian–Bessarabian unionists with his mock-historical narrative, Pursângele căpitanului.
 Taking place in the 1850s, it shows an inebriated Costake Zippa leading the Moldavian cavalry into Bessarabia, where they reoccupy his father's wine cellar and plant the "red-and-blue Moldavian flag."